Instructions for joining ABMUS 2021

 |19:55||Integrated Agent-based and System Dynamics Modeling of the Spatial Diffusion of Home-based Decentralized Water Technologies and the Impacts on the Water System||Yue Li, Masoumeh Khalkhali, Weiwei Mo and Zhongming Lu|

 |20:05||Using the COMOKIT model to study the impact of the morpho-functional organization of cities on the spread of COVID-19||Kevin Chapuis, Patrick Taillandier, Benoit Gaudou, Arthur Brugière, Alexis Drogoul, Alessandro Araldi and Giovanni Fusco|

 |20:30||Closing remarks and next steps|

 ABMUS is a workshop where urban and geo-spatial models get together in a focused session, during the International Conference on Autonomous Agents and Multiagent Systems (AAMAS).
-The ABMUS2021 workshop on Agent-Based Modelling of Urban Systems will be held on 3-4 May 2021 (specific date tbc) as part of the AAMAS2021 conference.
+The ABMUS2021 workshop on Agent-Based Modelling of Urban Systems will be held at 18:00-21:00 BST on 4th May 2021 as part of the AAMAS2021 conference.
 In 2021 the conference was due to take place in London, but due to the pandemic the conference and the AMBUS workshop will be held virtually.

 The central goal of this workshop is to bring together the community of researchers and practitioners who use agent-based models and multi-agent systems to understand and manage cities and urban infrastructure systems.
 Through the exchange of ideas and state-of-the-art within this area, we will pool together current thinking to discuss avenues of fruitful research and methodological challenges we face in building robust, realistic, and trusted models of urban systems.